- About Us

 Phase 1 of the credentialing program took place in 2013-2014, when EICC member companies Apple and Dell, and Stanford University’s REAP, surveyed VET schools that provided student workers to EICC member facilities and suppliers.
 The assessment tool was provided to all EICC members to evaluate the schools they partnered with and to create a plan for each participating school.

-"We thank these schools for their commitment to the students, to quality education and to partnership with the electronics industry," said Rob Lederer, Executive Director of the Responsible Business Alliance (EICC).
+"We thank these schools for their commitment to the students, to quality education and to partnership with the electronics industry," said Rob Lederer, Executive Director of the Electronic Industry Citizenship Coalition (EICC).
 "In collaboration with the local and national government, we hope to expand this credentialing program to other areas of China."

 "Results from the randomized field experiment show that the credentialing system has a wide range of positive impacts on teaching and student outcomes in vocational schools," said Prashant Loyalka, Assistant Professor, Stanford University, REAP and Graduate School of Education.
 "The results are extremely gratifying and suggest the potential of industry-government-school collaborations to change the lives of millions of kids in China."